 Because this system is using one continuous laser, if any of the beams are interrupted, it will cause the alarm to go off.

-Step 7: Optional: Power the Laser Pointer with the Alarm Circuit's Battery Pack
+Step 8: Optional: Power the Laser Pointer With the Alarm Circuit's Battery Pack

 One terminal of the laser pointer is a spring that sticks out of the internal circuit board.
 The other terminal of the laser pointer is connected to the inside of the metal barrel.
 You can easily connect to both of these with a pair of alligator clips.
 The alligator clips can be connected to the positive and negative lines on the circuit board, or you can connect them directly to the terminals of the battery pack.